 The author of these books is Gilbert (Gil) Roper, who is a member of the ‘Tawa Historical Society’ and ‘Friends of Tawa Bush Reserves’

-Please note: These books are published by the Tawa Historical Society which is a non-profit organisation.
-It seeks to defray the cost of printing through the sales of the book.
+Please note: These books are published by the Tawa Historical Society and FOTBR (Redwood Bush book) which are non-profit organisations.
+They seek to defray the cost of printing through the sales of these books.

 Further Walking Maps and information